johnbrumley/desma158/day-8.md

 ---
 layout: slides
-title: Day 7
+title: Day 8
 ---
-# Homeplay 2 (Due in a week!)
+# Homeplay 2 (Due next Thursday!)

-As some inspiration and research on Project 2, you'll be signing up in *Groups of 3* to play a game (or games) for 1-2 hours.
+As some inspiration and research on Project 2, you'll be signing up in *Groups of 3* to play some zine game(s).
+Check out the [homeplays](homeplays.md) page for more details and the sign up sheet.
-## Sign up for games on: [this list](https://docs.google.com/spreadsheets/d/1MRMqrETqoTgZWNNtvUkijmwZi4IVVnIBXls-KrXs-Oo/edit?usp=sharing)

-For games that cost money, we've set up a computer (no consoles this time) in the Print Lab lounge where you can access them.

-Next **Thursday (10/26)**, your group will give a short, 5-minute Let's Play demo to talk about how the game, or group of games, has themes, ideas, structure, narrative, mechanics, flow, and/or ideology fits into what we've been discussing in class.
-Highlight part of the game that is especially relevant.
-If you have more than one game, pick one to focus on, but be prepared to talk about the others.

-The presentation can be done *live or using recorded gameplay with live commentary* if difficult to isolate the section of the game you want to show.
-[OBS](https://obsproject.com/) is a very lightweight recorder that works on all platforms.

 ![](https://lh3.googleusercontent.com/ZuUKbB1ZEY1_ffcOgGuapQRolUWAX3CUIkL6an8eNhdHEQmLawNf5LUj5Y8G8SHblZzECsq5qVJNn_2LS91JBB2AklY1_ylqJ9esku0xYIZOiLS4O2M6cMqA8so9CKBc19XrJHCgAqOs2uJKy_J3MyQ)